renesas-rz/rzv_ai_sdk/Q05_suspicious_activity/readme.md

     - `FRAME_INTERVAL` can also mean, skipping `FRAME_INTERVAL` frames and then selecting 1 frame.
     - This parameter is user configurable
     - User can pass int value ranging from [`2 - 15`]
+    - For optimal result, user are recommended to use the default values

 - The `BUFFER_SIZE` (default 2) will determine, the consecutive frames to be added or removed for the vector.
     - The `BUFFER_SIZE` is User configurable with range [`1 - 9`].
+    - For optimal result, user are recommended to use the default values

 - For a `BATCH_SIZE` (fixed to 10), there will be `1280` vector size, which will be fed to the MLP for the classification.
 This variable is fixed and related to the AI model.